 Pathway of glycolysis from glucose to pyruvate: A larger vertical Figure is included in the Individual Reactions of Glycolysis section below.
 In this larger image one can mouse over structure names to see the chemical structures of the intermediates.
 The enzyme abbreviations are also identified in the Figure below.

-The glycerol phosphate shuttle is a secondary mechanism for the transport of electrons from cytosolic NADH to mitochondrial carriers of the oxidative phosphorylation pathway.
+The glycerol phosphate shuttle.
+This shuttle is a secondary mechanism for the transport of electrons from cytosolic NADH to mitochondrial carriers of the oxidative phosphorylation pathway.
 The primary cytoplasmic NADH electron shuttle is the malate-aspartate shuttle (see below).
 Two enzymes are involved in this shuttle.
 One is the cytosolic version of the enzyme glycerol-3-phosphate dehydrogenase (GPD1) which has as one substrate, NADH.
-The second is is the mitochondrial form (GPD2) of the enzyme which has as one of its' substrates, FAD+.
-The net result is that there is a continual conversion of the glycolytic intermediate, DHAP and glycerol-3-phosphate with the concomitant transfer of the electrons from reduced cytosolic NADH to mitochondrial oxidized FAD+.
-Since the electrons from mitochondrial FADH2 feed into the oxidative phosphorylation pathway at coenzyme Q (as opposed to NADH-ubiquinone oxidoreductase [complex I]) only 2 moles of ATP will be generated from glycolysis.
-GAPDH is glyceraldehyde-3-phoshate dehydrogenase.
+The second is the mitochondrial form (GPD2) of the enzyme which has as one of its' substrates, FAD.
+The net result is that there is a continual conversion of the glycolytic intermediate, DHAP and glycerol-3-phosphate with the concomitant transfer of the electrons from reduced cytosolic NADH to mitochondrial oxidized FAD.
+Since the electrons from mitochondrial FADH2 feed into the oxidative phosphorylation pathway at coenzyme Q (as opposed to NADH-ubiquinone oxidoreductase [complex I]) only approximately two moles of ATP will be generated from glycolysis.
+GAPDH is glyceraldehyde-3-phosphate dehydrogenase.

-The net yield from the oxidation of 1 mole of glucose to 2 moles of pyruvate is, therefore, either 6 or 8 moles of ATP.
-Complete oxidation of the 2 moles of pyruvate, through the TCA cycle, yields an additional 30 moles of ATP; the total yield, therefore being either 36 or 38 moles of ATP from the complete oxidation of 1 mole of glucose to CO2 and H2O.back to the top
+The net yield from the oxidation of one mole of glucose to two moles of pyruvate is, therefore, either 6 or 8 moles of ATP.
+Complete oxidation of the two moles of pyruvate, through the TCA cycle, yields an additional 30 moles of ATP; the total yield, therefore being either 36 or 38 moles of ATP from the complete oxidation of one mole of glucose to CO2 and H2O.back to the top

-The pathway of glycolysis can be seen as consisting of 2 separate phases.
+The pathway of glycolysis can be seen as consisting of two separate phases.
 The first is the chemical priming phase requiring energy in the form of ATP, and the second is considered the energy-yielding phase.
-In the first phase, 2 equivalents of ATP are used to convert glucose to fructose 1,6-bisphosphate (F1,6BP).
-In the second phase F1,6BP is degraded to pyruvate, with the production of 4 equivalents of ATP and 2 equivalents of NADH.
+In the first phase, two equivalents of ATP are used to convert glucose to fructose 1,6-bisphosphate (F1,6BP).
+In the second phase F1,6BP is degraded to pyruvate, with the production of four equivalents of ATP and two equivalents of NADH.

-The ATP-dependent phosphorylation of glucose to form glucose 6-phosphate (G6P)is the first reaction of glycolysis, and is catalyzed by tissue-specific isoenzymes known as hexokinases.
-The phosphorylation accomplishes two goals: First, the hexokinase reaction converts nonionic glucose into an anion that is trapped in the cell, since cells lack transport systems for phosphorylated sugars.
+The ATP-dependent phosphorylation of glucose to form glucose 6-phosphate (G6P) is the first reaction of glycolysis, and is catalyzed by tissue-specific isozymes known as hexokinases.
+The phosphorylation accomplishes two goals: First, the hexokinase reaction converts non-ionic glucose into an anion that is trapped in the cell, since cells lack transport systems for phosphorylated sugars.
 Second, the otherwise biologically inert glucose becomes activated into a labile form capable of being further metabolized.

-Comparison of the activities of hexokinase and glucokinase.
-The Km for hexokinase is significantly lower (0.1mM) than that of glucokinase (10mM).
+Comparison of the kinetic activities of hexokinases (HK1, HK2, and HK3) and glucokinase (GCK, HK4).
+The Km, for glucose, of the hexokinases is significantly lower than that of glucokinase.
+HK1 exhibits a glucose Km around 0.03 mM, HK2 around 0.3 mM, and HK3 around 0.003 mM.
+The Km for glucose of glucokinase is around 6 mM.
 This difference ensures that non-hepatic tissues (which contain hexokinase) rapidly and efficiently trap blood glucose within their cells by converting it to glucose-6-phosphate.
-One major function of the liver is to deliver glucose to the blood and this in ensured by having a glucose phosphorylating enzyme (glucokinase) whose Km for glucose is sufficiently higher that the normal circulating concentration of glucose (5mM).
+One major function of the liver is to deliver glucose to the blood and this is ensured by having a glucose phosphorylating enzyme (glucokinase) whose Km for glucose is sufficiently higher that the normal circulating concentration of glucose (normal fasting plasma glucose: 5 mM).
+In addition to the Km differences between the hexokinases (HK1, HK2, HK3) and glucokinase, glucokinase also exhibits sigmoidal (as opposed to hyperbolic) kinetics characteristic of multisubunit and/or allosteric enzymes despite the enzyme functioning in the monomeric state.

 The next reaction of glycolysis involves the utilization of a second ATP to convert F6P to fructose 1,6-bisphosphate (F1,6BP).
 This reaction is catalyzed by 6-phosphofructo-1-kinase, better known as phosphofructokinase-1 or PFK-1.
 This reaction is not readily reversible because of its large positive free energy (ΔG0' = +5.4 kcal/mol) in the reverse direction.
 Nevertheless, fructose units readily flow in the reverse (gluconeogenic) direction because of the ubiquitous presence of the hydrolytic enzyme, fructose-1,6-bisphosphatase (F-1,6-BPase).